-Planning your wedding ceremony?
+Planning a wedding ceremony?
 Sweat it now, think it through and we ensure you that it will closely resemble the dream you're chasing after!
 The Wedding planning process is a biggie - with scales and coordination which can shame any Delhi or Mumbai exec to another plane.
 Officewalahs - this is hard work.
 It has it all - budgeting, financing, lead generation, calls on calls, recce trips, fitting sessions, seating, remembering gifts and guests with deft ease.
 And still managing to look ten million bucks after it all!

-Wedding Planning Do's:
+Planning a Wedding Do's:

 1. Discuss and decide